TaoZhong11/nBEST/README.md

 After downloading, you can use ```docker images``` to see the container images you have downloaded.

 # Running the pipeline container
-## Get the free license
-The container is totally free.
-Please first contact taozh2315@gmail.com to get a free license.
-Then create a folder (License), and put the ```License.txt``` into this folder.

 ## Run the pipeline
 ### Demo ###